Abdulkhadir63/Adventureworks-Data-Lakehouse-Pipeline/README.md

 - Breaking a large pipeline into small, maintainable layers.
 - Understanding why orchestration is just as important as transformation.
-- Designing incremental pipelines instead of full refresh pipelines.
+- Designing stateful timestamp-driven incremental pipelines instead of full refresh pipelines.
 - Building a dimensional model for analytics.
 - Thinking about data quality before reporting.
 - Using GitHub Actions to automatically validate changes.
 - Documenting architecture instead of only writing code.

 Building this project helped me understand how different Data Engineering tools work together to solve a complete business problem instead of learning them in isolation.

 ---

 # 📊 Data Warehouse Design

 After transforming and validating the data, I built a Star Schema in the Gold layer to make reporting faster and easier.